pagkly/Zed/Investopedia3/Restricted Stock Unit (RSU).md

 ## Understanding Restricted Stock

-Restricted stock as a form of executive compensation became more popular after accounting scandals in the mid-2000s involving companies like Enron and WorldCom as a better alternative to [stock options](https://www.investopedia.com/terms/e/eso.asp).
-At the end of 2004, the [Financial Accounting Standards Board](https://www.investopedia.com/terms/f/fasb.asp) (FASB) issued a statement requiring companies to book an accounting expense for stock options issued.
+Restricted stock as a form of executive compensation became more popular after accounting scandals in the mid-2000s involving companies like Enron and WorldCom as a better alternative to [[stock options]](https://www.investopedia.com/terms/e/eso.asp).
+At the end of 2004, the [[Financial Accounting Standards Board]](https://www.investopedia.com/terms/f/fasb.asp) (FASB) issued a statement requiring companies to book an accounting expense for stock options issued.
 This action leveled the playing field among equity types.

 Previously, stock options had been the vehicle of choice, but with scandals, malpractice, and issues of tax-evasion, companies were (as of 2004) able to consider other types of stock awards that might be more effective in attracting and retaining talent.
 Soon, restricted stock units, which before had typically been reserved for higher levels of management, were being granted to all levels of employees around the world.

-Accordingly, the median number of stock options granted per company by [Fortune 1000](https://www.investopedia.com/terms/f/fortune-1000.asp) firms declined by 40% between 2003 and 2005, while the median number of restricted stock awards increased by nearly 41% over the same period.
+Accordingly, the median number of stock options granted per company by [[Fortune 1000]](https://www.investopedia.com/terms/f/fortune-1000.asp) firms declined by 40% between 2003 and 2005, while the median number of restricted stock awards increased by nearly 41% over the same period.

 #### Restricted Stock Unit (RSU)